douglasgreen/outlines/science/physics/quantum_mechanics.en.md

 ### Entropy in Quantum Systems

 Entropy in quantum systems extends the classical concept of entropy into the quantum domain, where it measures the degree of uncertainty or disorder associated with the quantum state of a system.
-The von Neumann entropy is the quantum analogue of the classical entropy and is defined for a quantum system in a mixed state represented by the density matrix \( \rho \):
+The von Neumann entropy is the quantum analogue of the classical entropy and is defined for a quantum system in a mixed state represented by the density matrix $`\rho`$:

-\[ S(\rho) = -k_B \text{Tr}(\rho \ln \rho) \]
+$`S(\rho) = -k_B \text{Tr}(\rho \ln \rho)`$

-where \( S(\rho) \) is the von Neumann entropy, \( k_B \) is the Boltzmann constant, and Tr denotes the trace operation.
+where $`S(\rho)`$ is the von Neumann entropy, $`k_B`$ is the Boltzmann constant, and Tr denotes the trace operation.
 The von Neumann entropy generalizes the classical entropy to quantum systems, capturing the quantum correlations and entanglement that have no classical counterpart.

 Quantum thermodynamics, through concepts like quantum statistical mechanics, Planck's law, and quantum entropy, bridges the gap between quantum mechanics and thermodynamics, providing a deeper understanding of thermal processes in quantum systems and laying the groundwork for advancements in quantum computing, quantum information, and energy technologies.